-How to Delete a File from a Git Repository
+How to Delete a File or a Directory from a Git Repository

 Finally, you need to push the changes to your remote repository using the git push command like this (suppose, the name of remote is origin, which is by default) :

 Whenever it is necessary to delete a particular file or a group of files from a git repository, you can use the git rm command.
 Additionally, you can use this command to remove files from the staging index and the working directory.

 Consider that this command gives no option for removing a file only from the working directory.
 In case an inconsistency occurs between the HEAD version of a file and the staging index or the working tree version, the removal will be blocked by Git.

 The git push Command

 This command is used for uploading the content of the local repository to the remote.
 It can be considered as the opposite of the git fetch command.
 The latter is targeted at importing files to the local branches.

 The git push belongs to the commands that are included in the “syncing” process.
 Such commands work on remote branches that are organized by the git remote command.
 You can upload commits by running git push and download by invoking git fetch and git pull.